Abbé Pierre: World War II

 When World War II broke out in 1939, he was mobilised as a non-commissioned officer in the train transport corps.
 According to his official biography, he helped Jewish people to escape Nazi persecution following the July 1942 mass arrests in Paris, called the Rafle du Vel' d'Hiv, and another raid in the area of Grenoble in the non-occupied zone: "In July 1942, two fleeing Jews asked him for help.
 Having discovered the persecution taking place, he immediately went to learn how to make false passports.
 Starting in August 1942, he guided Jewish people to Switzerland".

 His pseudonym dates from his work with the French Resistance during the Second World War, when he operated under several different names.
 Based in Grenoble, an important center of the Resistance, he helped Jews and politically persecuted escape to Switzerland.
 In 1942, he assisted Jacques de Gaulle (the brother of Charles de Gaulle) and his wife escape to Switzerland.

 He participated in establishing a section of the maquis where he officially became one of the local leaders in the Vercors Plateau and in the Chartreuse Mountains.
 He helped people to avoid being taken into the Service du travail obligatoire (STO), the Nazi forced-labour program agreed upon with Pierre Laval, by creating in Grenoble the first refuge for resistants to the STO; he founded the clandestine newspaper L'Union patriotique indépendante.
 For a time, in 1943, he was given shelter by Lucie Coutaz, a Resistance member who later became his secretary and was his assistant in his charity work until her death in 1982.

 He was arrested twice, once in 1944 by the Nazi police in the town of Cambo-les-Bains in the Pyrénées-Atlantiques, but was quickly released and travelled to Spain then Gibraltar before joining the Free French Forces of General de Gaulle in Algeria.
 In the Free North Africa, he became a chaplain in the French Navy on the battleship Jean Bart in Casablanca.
 He had become an important symbol of the French Resistance.

-At the end of the war, he was awarded the Croix de Guerre 1939–1945 with bronze palms and the Médaille de la Résistance.